 Scott led me to his room.
 Like mine, it was very neat.
-He pulled the bedspread off the bed and dumped it on the floor at the foot of the bed, then did the same with blanket.
+He pulled the bedspread off his bed and dumped it on the floor at the foot of the bed, then did the same with the blanket.

-I grabbed my backpack and reached in the back pocket I counted out the condoms Coach Nelson had handed to Todd.
-There were nineteen of them.
-I returned nine of them to my backpack, then dropped five on each pillow on Scott’s bed.
-I walked over to his desk and sat down, facing his bed.
+I grabbed my backpack and reached in the back pocket I counted out the condoms Coach Nelson had handed me, to be split between Todd and me.
+There were twenty-three of them.
+I returned all but ten of them to my backpack, then dropped five on each pillow on Scott’s bed.
+I walked over to his desk and sat down on his chair, facing his bed.

 When he returned, Scott didn’t notice them at first.
 Then he saw there was something on the pillows.
 He walked to the side of the bed, blocking my view of what he was doing, and he started laughing.